This Baked Camembert with walnuts and honey makes a tasty spread that can be used as an appetizer or a snack.

 A 5 minute prep time, followed by 15 minute bake time means this is a quick and easy appy that goes perfectly at cocktail hour.

 Your guests will be impressed with this elegant appetizer, but it takes next to no time and very little effort to prepare!
+Serve with some really good quality bread or crackers for dipping, along with a cocktail like these Cranberry Vodka Spritzers or some Spiked Hot Apple Cider.

 Ingredients for Camembert Bake